my-rds-store/my_study/source/english/bbc/six_minute_english/algorithms.rst

     With all this talk of computers, you might think algorithms are a new idea.
 In fact, they’ve been around since Babylonian times, around 4,000 years ago.

 Neil
-    And their use today can be controversial.
+    And their use today **can be** **controversial** .
 Some algorithms used in internet search engines have been accused of racial prejudice.

 Sam
     Ramesh Srinivasan is Professor of Information Studies at the University of California.
 Here’s what he said when asked what the word ‘algorithm’ actually means by BBC World Service’s programme, The Forum: